alexalexs/vk_graph_of_friends/README.md

 # vk_graph_of_friends
-Vizualization network in friends from vk.com
+Vizualization network of friends from vk.com
 ![Image description](img.png)